 Paul: No, you do not need to have part of your portfolio in actively managed funds.
 Now, I’ve talked to a lot of people who have put money in the contra fund decades ago, or Dodge and Cox decades ago and they’ve got huge taxable events.
 Would I liquidate that and put it an IRA and put it into index funds?
 Sure, I think that would be okay.
 But I also know how people are about “the horse that got them there.”
 They want to continue to ride something.
 Loyalty is a big deal.
 I’ve been teaching people in the academic community how to put together a portfolio for decades.
 It’s almost impossible to get them to sell their TIAA CREF and go into Vanguard even though Vanguard may have lower expenses, have more index funds, et cetera, they got there with TIAA CREF so don’t tread on it.

 Rob: Sure.
 Yeah, I confess.
 I’m probably that way a little bit with some things.
 When I buy individual stocks I don’t ever like to sell them.
 In the few minutes we have left, I want to turn to two more questions.
 One is about motif investing because I know you’ve implementing a number of your portfolios using motif so I want to talk about that.
-Before we do that, the other question I want to get to is, if someone looks at you buy and hold portfolio and say, “Paul, I appreciate the work you’re doing.
+Before we do that, the other question I want to get to is, if someone looks at your buy and hold portfolio and say, “Paul, I appreciate the work you’re doing.
 This makes all kinds of sense, I get it.
 I even understand standard deviation.
-But for me, I just want to put it all in a target-date fund, “ at Fidelity or Vanguard or whatever.
+But for me, I just want to put it all in a target-date fund, " at Fidelity or Vanguard or whatever.
 What would you say to that person?

 Paul: I’d say that’s a great idea.
 I have no problem with that.
 I think target-date funds are probably one of the greatest investment products ever designed.
 It is the equivalent of people who went to work for a company and it was pension trustees who managed the money within the pension fund so it was professionally managed for their life.
 Then when they retired, even though each account wasn’t specifically built for you, the company had the money to be able to pay you those pension obligations.
 That’s what a target-date fund is.
 It’s professionals sitting there putting together the portfolio that matches who you are as an investor.
 Now, that’s the good news.
 There is bad news.
 The bad news is that the mutual fund companies are pretty much backed into a corner where they’re obligated to put together a portfolio that serves the masses because, when you go to Vanguard—and I love Vanguard.
 Vanguard has made people so much money.
 Like TIAA CREF is to those professors, Vanguard is all kinds of individual small investors as well as large, but their target-date fund is built for almost the lowest level of risk of people that are going to come to them which is okay for the people who want a very conservative approach.
 But if I told you the right thing to do with your 401k is to put it in bonds for the rest of your life, you would say, “Well, Paul, don’t you think it would be a good idea to add some of those things that grow faster?
 Wouldn’t it be smart to put 20 or 30 percent into stocks?” and I say, “Oh, no, no, no, you should have bonds.
 That’s where you’re safe from blah, blah, blah…” Well, in a sense, that’s what’s happened.
 The target-date funds are built for the lowest kind of denominator in terms of risk tolerance and we know if you want to accumulate billions and billions of dollars, keep that risk as low as you can while still giving them a chance to get a reasonable rate of return and you will get that, I believe, from the Vanguard target-date funds—as an example.
 But what do we do for people who find out that there is such a thing as small-cap value?